ShamanDBI/shaman-core/PROPOSAL.md

 # Limitations

+This framework is work-in-progress which means there are lot of design  decision taken are not permanent and are subjected to change if more optimial solution found.

 - The whole instrumentation is currently based on ptrace API which is not very good if you are looking for performance since there is a cost of context switching between debugger and the debuggee process everytime there is breakpoint or system call.
+This method simplifies the hooking primitive if you want to add support for new architecture.
+To add support for program halting you have to add support for breakpoint for that architecture and you have all the tracing feature available.
 - To collect binary code coverage we need the basic block addresses for the program, to identify these address currently the framework depends on disassembler tools like Ghidra SRE.
 But the problem is that any disassembler tools is not 100% accruate in identifying all the basic blocks which can lead to in accurate coverage report.

+# Inspiration

+This project is inspired from other projects like Mesos, TinyInst and Frida.
+Some of the functionality has been borrowed from these projects.